 ⭐This King also wears a ring: King of Cups Symbols

 The King sits on a throne of stone.
 Etched into the throne are butterflies, a waxing and waning moon; and dancing nymphs in clouds.

 The throne is so tall, it reaches beyond the scope of the card.
 Compare to the smaller throne of the Queen of Swords.
 The ‘reaching beyond’ is a sign of Divine authority, being ‘at one’ with God and the Universe.

 Large butterflies fly upwards, a symbol of immortality, reincarnation, transcendence or inspiration.
-Compare to the butterflies in the Queen of Swords, which are etched lower in the base of the throne, they have further to climb.
+Compare this to the Queen of Sword’s throne.
+Butterflies are also etched into her throne, lower down.
+Thus indicating that they have further to climb.